mvsouza/JsonDiffer/readme.md

     - [ ] Post duplicated json for right and left side
   - [ ] Post request for JSON diff
     - [x] Rest result for equal jsons
-    - [ ] Rest result for different sizes jsons
+    - [x] Rest result for different sizes jsons
     - [ ] Rest result for equal sizes and different jsons
-    - [ ] Inform if the key wasn't posted or if any side wasn't filled
+    - [ ] Inform if the key wasn't posted
+    - [ ] Inform if any side wasn't filled

 ### Technical Tasks

 - [x] Project setup
 - [ ] Remove fix messages from code
 - [ ] Setup a database for persistence
+- [ ] Find better response message format for identifying diff with different sizes
+- [ ] Create scripts to do easyly exploratory test(swagger-codegen)

 ## Pipeline metrics